Lawmakers hover as more homeowners rent rooms to visitors

 “A lot of the time you find yourself with a host who is more than happy to point you in the direction of a few local hot spots that you otherwise would have missed entirely,” Connor told Reuters.

-But the increasing popularity of peer-to-peer rentals has lawmakers on the alert in some countries, scrutinising tax, health and safety, and rental infringements.
+But the increasing popularity of peer-to-peer rentals has lawmakers on the alert in some countries, scrutinizing tax, health and safety, and rental infringements.

 Listings on Airbnb, the biggest site, have surged to about 300,000 in 192 countries from 10,000 in late 2009, with the website taking a cut on all bookings.
 The listings include everything from New York apartments to Costa Rican tree houses.